dgroomes/stackoverflow-look-back/README.md

   the [CSS Grid w3 standards page](https://www.w3.org/TR/css-grid-1/#overlarge-grids).
 It mentions 1500, and 3000 and
   when I go to exactly 1501 posts (there will be 2 * 1501 = 3002) the last post doesn't get rendered correctly.
 I think that's the limit.
 This issue does not happen Safari.
+* IN PROGRESS Drop the Manifest V3 implementation.
+I originally implemented the Chrome extension using the Manifest V3 format for the simple reason that the Chrome getting started docs for extension development uses Manifest V3.
+This was my first web extension.
+Now that I've ported this to Firefox, I know much more about the extension landscape, especially the APIs.
+For example, Firefox is working on Manifest V3 support and it is a large effort which will take until early 2022 at the earliest.
+See this related blog post at [blog.mozilla.org](https://blog.mozilla.org/addons/2021/05/27/manifest-v3-update/).
+  Firefox will support Manifest V2 for at least another year.
+So that's early 2023 at the earliest.
+There is no value proposition for me to support a Manifest V3 version of the extension today when I can pay that implementation cost when the time comes that Manifest V2 support ends.
+The cost will almost definitely be lower then than now because of the inevitable enrichment of docs, StackOverflow posts, etc over time.
+So, drop the Manifest V3 support.

 ## Finished Wish List items